Growth Mindset Books for Kids are All the Rage!

 It is so important for kids to understand that everyone makes mistakes, that they can learn and grow significantly from such mistakes, and that their effort is EVERYTHING!

-Needless to Say, Growth Mindset Books for Kids are Flourishing!
+Needless to Say, Growth Mindset Books are Flourishing!

 Authors and illustrators have run with the growth mindset concept.